University researchers collaborating with private-sector, public-sector or not-for-profit organizations

 Alliance grants encourage university researchers to collaborate with partner organizations, which can be from the private, public or not-for-profit sectors.
 These grants support research projects led by strong, complementary, collaborative teams that will generate new knowledge and accelerate the application of research results to create benefits for Canada.

-Projects supported under Option 2 grants will also:
+Projects supported under cost-sharing option 2 grants will also

-- bring together academic, partner organization and societal perspectives and skill sets throughout the collaboration; and
+- bring together academic, partner organization and societal perspectives and skill sets throughout the collaboration

 Who can apply?